olvaffe/olv-notes/distros/cros/ec.md

   - each copy is devided into RO and RW sections
   - coming out of reboot, it boots to RO first;  RO then boots to RW.
 - Cr50 runs on H1 and implements TPM2, CCD, and U2F
-  - the Cr50 firmware is built from Chromium OS EC
+  - the Cr50 firmware is also built from Chromium OS EC
     - <https://chromium.googlesource.com/chromiumos/platform/ec>
     - `cr50_stab` branch
+    - `BOARD=cr50`
   - Cr50 does not reboot (unless the battery dies)
 - A host device can talk to Cr50, when a SuzyQ cable is used to connect them
 - The AP (the firmware/os runs on the AP CPU) can also talk to Cr50 via TPM